junxit/us-congress-bills-110/bill.md

 # H.R.
 189

-> To establish the Paterson Great Falls National Park in the State of New Jersey.
+> To establish the Paterson Great Falls National Historical Park in the State of New Jersey and for other purposes.

 ## § 1.
 Short title